-As of March 31, 2021, there were 16,850,111 shares of our convertible preferred stock and redeemable convertible preferred stock outstanding.
-Immediately prior to the closing of this offering, all outstanding shares of our convertible preferred stock and redeemable convertible preferred stock will convert into an aggregate of 76,262,952 shares of our common stock.
+As of March 31, 2021, there were 16,850,111 shares of our convertible preferred stock and redeemable convertible preferred stock and redeemable convertible preferred stock will convert into an aggregate of shares of our common stock.

 Under the terms of our Post-IPO Certificate of Incorporation, our board of directors is authorized to direct us to issue shares of preferred stock in one or more series without stockholder approval.
 Our board of directors has the discretion to determine the rights, preferences, privileges and restrictions, including voting rights, dividend rights, conversion rights, redemption privileges and liquidation preferences, of each series of preferred stock.